zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 - Private CA
 - Public CA

-4. Client or Server validation
+4. Client or server validation

 Certificates usage can be limited to a server, a client or both.
 This means that a certificate explicitly created for server usage, can't be used by a client application, and vice-versa a client certificate can't be used by a server component.
 If needed to use the same certificate for both usage types, then it is necessary to either not limit the usage to one type or specify both types in the Extended Usage Attribute.
-Zowe requires to explicitly state the Client and Server usage in the Extended Usage Atribute of the certificates.
+Zowe requires to explicitly state the client and server usage in the Extended Usage Attribute of the certificates.

-- Only Client validation
+- Only client validation
-- Only Server validation
+- Only server validation
-- Both, Client and Server validation
+- Both, client and server validation

 ## Certificates configuration questionnaire